hmnshudhmn24/fileflow-drag-and-drop-automation-ui-typescript/README.md

 ## Overview

-FileFlow is a Zapier-like drag-and-drop interface to create and manage workflows that perform file automation tasks.
-Users can visually create flows connecting services like Dropbox, Google Drive, and Amazon S3 to automate common file tasks (uploading, moving, renaming, converting, etc.).
+FileFlow is a visual workflow automation tool inspired by Zapier, built specifically for file operations and cloud storage tasks.
+With an intuitive drag-and-drop interface, users can create complex workflows to move, copy, rename, or delete files across platforms like Dropbox, Google Drive, and AWS S3.
+The backend handles job execution in the background, making it easy to schedule, monitor, and manage file automation at scale.

 Built with:
 - **Frontend**: React + TypeScript + React Flow